 How does the simplification of CAD models work?

 The complexity thus increases significantly in a factory layout.
-The product data are only considered as equipment objects.
+The product design data are only considered as equipment objects.
 Only the outer shell of the object is relevant.
 The simplification of this data can be done as follows, illustrated in some pictures.

 Lean planning models facilitate the work enormously and ensure the expandability of your layout.

-If, for example, models contain different variant constructions, then only ONE variant may be exported in order not to create an overlay of several identical objects.
-Auxiliary geometry and other construction elements that do not belong to the equipment or the building must be removed.
+If, for example, design models contain different variant constructions, then only ONE variant may be exported in order not to create an overlay of several identical objects.
+Auxiliary geometry and other construction elements that do not belong to the factory equipment or the building must be removed.

-Methods for simplifying 3D CAD models
+Procedures for simplifying 3D CAD models

-The aim of this simplification is to preserve the outer shell for identification of equipment (size, type of machine, operating side, manufacturer, for example) or a structure (walls, doors, light openings, columns, roof).
+The aim of this simplification is to preserve the outer shell for identification of factory equipment (size, type of machine, operating side, manufacturer, for example) or a structure (walls, doors, light openings, columns, roof).